sabondano/elixirconf-2018/README.md

 A collection of links that cover what happened during ElixirConf 2018.
 Please feel free to submit a PR!

-Location: Bellevue, WA
+- Location: Bellevue, WA
-Dates: September 4-7
+- Dates: September 4-7
-Conference format: 2 days of courses and 2 days of talks
+- Conference format: 2 days of courses and 2 days of talks
+- Keynotes by: Jose Valim, Justin Schneck, and Chris McCord

 ## Courses